Reference#

 The ssh.root lists in Pillar files and the ssh.admin list in the pillar/common.sls file give people access to servers.
 All people should belong to the above organizations.

+There should be a minimum of two admin members from OCP only.
 Users should belong to a single group.
 Non-admin staff of OCP should belong to the unrestricted group.